 As a member, you are automatically charged once a month on the date you signed up.
 Your Netflix subscription is charged at the beginning of your billing cycle and can take several days to appear on your account.

-If your billing date is scheduled for a day that does not occur in every month (for example, the 31st), you will be billed on the last day of that month instead.
+If the day of your billing date does not occur in every month (for example, the 31st), you will be billed on the last day of that month instead.

 Sign in to your Account.